microsoft/debug-adapter-protocol/specification.md

   supportsLoadedSourcesRequest?: boolean;

   /**
-   * The debug adapter supports logpoints by interpreting the `logMessage`
+   * The debug adapter supports log points by interpreting the `logMessage`
    * attribute of the `SourceBreakpoint`.
    */
   supportsLogPoints?: boolean;